Play video icon.

 Ensemble

-Holly Twyford (Ensemble) is thrilled to be back at Arena for her 10th production having previously appeared in The Plough and the Stars, Arcadia, The Miser, An American Daughter and Long Day’s Journey Into Night (nominated for Helen Hayes Award for Outstanding Play), among others.
-Holly has performed in over eighty productions in theaters in and around the Washington area including Signature Theatre, Studio Theatre, Roundhouse Theatre and Woolly Mammoth Theatre, and, most recently, at The Shakespeare Theatre in Guys and Dolls.
+Holly Twyford (Ensemble) is thrilled to be back at Arena for her 10th production, having previously appeared in The Plough and the Stars, Arcadia, The Miser, An American Daughter, and Long Day’s Journey Into Night (Helen Hayes nomination for Outstanding Play), among others.
+Holly has performed in over eighty productions in theaters in and around the Washington area, including Signature Theatre, Studio Theatre, Round House Theatre, Woolly Mammoth Theatre, and, most recently, at Shakespeare Theatre in Guys and Dolls.
 Holly has received many Helen Hayes Award nominations and has won Outstanding Actress four times.
-She was honored with Shakespeare Theatre Company’s for her portrayal of Anna in Harold Pinter’s Old Times.
+She was honored with Shakespeare Theatre Company’s Emery Battis Award for Acting Excellence for her portrayal of Anna in Harold Pinter’s Old Times.
 Holly is proud to be a Lunt-Fontanne Fellow, a member of the Studio Theatre’s Cabinet, and a Ford’s Theatre Associate Artist.
 She has worked on commercials, voiceovers, educational films, training films, TV, and independent films.
-Holly is proud to be a resident of Washington, D.C.
+Holly is proud to be a resident of Washington, DC.

 JAMES WHALEN